technology-toolbox/website/content/blog/jjameson/2009/03/27/always-enable-disk-based-caching-in-moss-2007.md

 ---
-title: "Always Enable Disk-Based Caching in MOSS 2007"
+title: Always Enable Disk-Based Caching in MOSS 2007
 date: 2009-03-27T08:36:00-06:00
 excerpt:
-  "For reasons completely unknown to me, the SharePoint team decided to ship Microsoft Office SharePoint Server (MOSS) 2007 with disk-based caching (a.k.a. blob caching ) disabled.
-If you are not familiar with disk-based caching, here is a blurb from Microsoft..."
+  For reasons completely unknown to me, the SharePoint team decided to ship Microsoft Office SharePoint Server (MOSS) 2007 with disk-based caching (a.k.a. blob caching ) disabled.
+If you are not familiar with disk-based caching, here is a blurb from Microsoft...
 aliases:
   [
     "/blog/jjameson/archive/2009/03/26/always-enable-disk-based-caching-in-moss-2007.aspx",